Anderson Place Historic District

-The Anderson Place Historic District, in Birmingham, Alabama, is a residential historic district which was listed on the National Register of Historic Places in 1986, and the listing was expanded in 1991.
+The Anderson Place Historic District, in Birmingham, Alabama, United States, is a residential historic district which was listed on the National Register of Historic Places in 1986, and the listing was expanded in 1991.
 The houses date from 1907 to 1912 and include Tudor Revival, Queen Anne, and Bungalow/Craftsman architecture.

 The district originally included 89 contributing buildings on 23 acre.

-The original area is roughly bounded by Fourteenth Ave.
-S, Eighteenth St. S, Sixteen Ave.
-S, and Fifteenth St. S. It includes work by architect D.O.
-Whilldin and others.
+The original area is roughly bounded by Fourteenth Avenue South, Eighteenth Street South, Sixteenth Avenue South, and Fifteenth Street South.
+It includes work by architect D. O. Whilldin and others.

 The increase added 35 contributing buildings on 14 acre and included additional Tudor Revival and Bungalow/craftsman architecture, as well as Colonial Revival architecture.
-The increase area is roughly bounded by 16th Ave.
-S. from 15th St. to a line S from 18th St.
+The increase area is roughly bounded by Sixteenth Avenue South from Fifteenth Street to a line south from Eighteenth Street.